Certificate 3 Guarantee FAQs

 If a student holds an overseas qualification that does not meet the Australian Qualifications Framework standards, the student may be eligible to access a Certificate 3 Guarantee equivalent qualification or undertake study in a different area, if considering a change in career.

-The Department of Education and Training provides overseas qualification recognition assessment services.
+The department provides overseas qualification recognition assessment services.
 For more information visit the Overseas Qualifications Recognition page.

 Are students who hold qualifications that are not Australian Qualifications Framework (AQF) qualifications eligible under the Certificate 3 Guarantee?